British Symphony Orchestra discography: Notes on Michael Gray's database on CHARM

 Search terms should be in all lower-case only.
-All matrix numbers always have a space (eg wax 248), and all catalogue (or label) numbers never have a space (eg dx266).
+All matrix numbers always have a space (e.g. wax 248), and all catalogue (or label) numbers never have a space (e.g. dx266).
 Searching for e.g. dx 266 as a catalogue number will return 0 results.

 A .csv file (viewable with e.g. MS Excel) is created for each search, but it's a bit tricky to open.
 The default file name is generated with a session id, e.g. ax_270.csv;jsessionid=7EF92BCD186E2F3B86A31B36C0EC6F7D.balancer5.
-When you save the file you must either remove the semicolon and everything after it, to leave just eg ax_270.csv, or add .csv at the very end of the filename, eg ax_270.csv;jsessionid=7EF92BCD186E2F3B86A31B36C0EC6F7D.balancer5.csv.
+When you save the file you must either remove the semicolon and everything after it, to leave just e.g. ax_270.csv, or add .csv at the very end of the filename, e.g. ax_270.csv;jsessionid=7EF92BCD186E2F3B86A31B36C0EC6F7D.balancer5.csv.

 Each search session completely expires after a fairly short period of inactivity (around 30 minutes), including the contents of the .csv file, so the results unfortunately can't be incorporated in any permanent web link.
 You will have to make the searches for yourself.
 Dates are always returned in y-m-d format.
 Three typical results are given here.
 (Note that Ethel Smyth's name is misspelled in the database which, though generally accurate, has not been checked/ proofread).

 Columbia recordings, matrix and catalogue numbers

-A full Columbia electrically-recorded matrix number is typically given in this discography as e.g. [Mx] CAX 6048-2 On the record disc itself the initial "C" (or "W") is enclosed in a circle, ©AX.
-The -2 at the end indicates it was the second 'take' of that side, although Columbia (unlike HMV) didn't specify the actual take number on the record.
+A full Columbia electrically recorded matrix number is typically given in this discography as e.g. [Mx] CAX 6048-2 On the record disc itself the initial "C" (or "W") is enclosed in a circle, ©AX.
+The -2 at the end indicates it was the second 'take' of that side, although Columbia (unlike His Master's Voice) didn't specify the actual take number on the record.
 In some other discographies the takes are given in Roman numerals: e.g. WAX 6048-II.
 Matrix numbers are given in full where known.
 A sequence of matrix numbers (without take numbering) is shown as e.g. [Mx] WAX 6104/7.
-Catalogue (i.e. label) numbers are shown without spaces (as in Gray's database), e.g. HMV D521 or, as a sequence, Columbia (UK) LX144/5.
+Catalogue (i.e. label) numbers are shown without spaces (as in Gray's database), e.g. His Master's Voice D521 or, as a sequence, Columbia (UK) LX144/5.

 Having released a recording with a catalogue number, Columbia was in the infamous habit of issuing newer recordings with the same catalogue number a few years later, sometimes of completely different works, and/or composers & musicians.
 Thus two entirely different recordings may share the same label number, and matrix numbers are the key to identifying specific recordings.

-Sometimes information printed on the record label is at variance with the printed record catalogues (e.g Wood's 1932 recording of two movements by Bach).
+Sometimes information printed on the record label is at variance with the printed record catalogues (e.g. Wood's 1932 recording of two movements by Bach).
 The operations of Columbia in the UK and the US can lead to confusion.
 They used different catalogue numbers, and some recordings were only released in the US, e.g. Weingartner's Beethoven 5th symphony or Walter's Prometheus Overture (see below).